yachtseal@hotmail.com

 The Supreme Court

 This is a superior court of record with final authority to adjudicate all cases and controversies brought before it.
 It consists of a chief justice and two associate justices.
-The current chief justice is Daniel N. Cadra, an American who was appointed to a 10-year term in September 2013.
+The chief justice is Daniel N. Cadra, an American who was served as chief justice of the Supreme Court since September 2003.
 Generally, associate justices have been pro tem judges from other jurisdictions, e.g., the United States Ninth Circuit Court of Appeals, the United States Federal District Court in Hawaii, the Republic of Palau, the Commonwealth of the Northern Mariana Islands, and Canada.

 The High Court